 Annual Fee: $95 (fee is no longer waived in the first year)

 Rewards: 3X on dining, 2X on travel, and 1X on all other purchases.

-Signup Rewards: 80k points after spending $4,000 in the first 3 months.
+Signup Rewards: 60,000 bonus points after you spend $4,000 on purchases in the first 3 months.
 Get 25% more value when redeeming points through Chase Ultimate Rewards.

 Additional Feature: 1:1 point transfer, no foreign transaction fee, travel and purchase coverage.